 Naming Power Scroll, Sip, Forget — Repeat.
 Attention Is Being Interrupted You don’t have a concentration problem.
 You have a problem with everything trying to steal it.
 This text is an invitation to slow down, stay with a thought a little longer, and notice what constant scrolling does to the way you read, think, and remember.

-better Featured Pointwashing: Coffee Scores Are Just a Sticker Coffee scores don’t describe quality anymore.
+better Pointwashing: Coffee Scores Are Just a Sticker Coffee scores don’t describe quality anymore.
 They justify price.
 That’s pointwashing — when sensory language stops explaining coffee and starts selling it.

 better This Is Why I Write About Coffee This blog begins where smooth narratives end.
 Not with better cups or higher scores, but with language — the kind that hides harm.
 Red Ink Coffee exists to reclaim words and give coffee people a voice, where silence is no longer neutral.